 Again, the length of your clubs could be the problem if you have been asking the question: “What length golf clubs do I need?” and wondering how you make sure that you are playing with the correct length of the club for you.
 We are here to help.
 That is the question we are going to answer in this article.

 Club length and why it matters

 This question matters a lot.
 Having the wrong length of the club can ruin your game and your enjoyment of the game.
 A golfing buddy of mine, who has been playing for years, always had trouble using a standard-length driver.
 He had taken lessons to improve his swing, but he was still not happy.
 In fact, he had stopped using a driver altogether in favor of a 4 iron.

-Then one day he borrowed his playing partners 1 iron, a difficult club to play well with, I think we would all agree, and he found he was driving straight shots at a reasonable distance and feeling very comfortable.
-He then realised this driver was a good two inches shorter than the club with which he usually played.
+Then one day, he borrowed his playing partners 1 iron, a difficult club to play well with, I think we would all agree, and he found he was driving straight shots at a reasonable distance and feeling very comfortable.
+He then realized this driver was a good two inches shorter than the club he usually played.
 He went out and bought a whole number of shorter clubs and has not looked back since.

 How to calculate the length of club you need

 Let’s start by keeping it as simple as possible.
 There is a calculation which you can do which will give you the basic answer.
 If you are buying golf irons:

 Check the length of the club you own or are thinking of purchasing. (you can do this by visiting the manufacturer’s website, they always include information on shaft length in the specifications of each club).
 Measure your height and apply the following formula based on your height;

 - Between 6 feet 9 inches and 7 feet – Add two inches to the standard length